ArmaanMcleod/ArmaanMcleod/README.md

 - [PSRule] - Validate infrastructure as code (IaC) and objects using PowerShell rules.
 - [PSRule.Rules.Azure] - Rules to validate Azure resources and infrastructure as code (IaC) using PSRule.
+- [PSRule.Rules.Azure-quickstart] - Validate Azure resources and Infrastructure as Code (IaC) using PSRule.

 I also contribute to the following projects: